NewsGuard

 NewsGuard is a rating system for news and information websites.
 It is accessible via browser extensions and mobile apps.
-It rates publishers based on whether they have transparent finances or publish many errors, among other criteria.
+It rates the websites' trustworthiness on a scale of 0 to 100, based on whether they adhere to editorial and journalistic standards.
 NewsGuard Technologies Inc., the company behind the tool, also provides services such as misinformation tracking and brand safety for advertisers, search engines, social media platforms, cybersecurity firms, and government agencies.

 History

 NewsGuard Technologies was founded in 2018 by Steven Brill and L. Gordon Crovitz, who serve as co-CEOs.
 Crovitz was a former publisher of The Wall Street Journal.
 In 2018, Joyce Purnick, former bureau chief and editor at The New York Times, and Amy Westfeldt, an editor with the Associated Press for 25 years, joined Newsguard.
+NewsGuard expanded its coverage to news in European languages such as French and German ahead of the 2019 European Parliament election.

 In April 2019, the co-founders of NewsGuard announced that they had entered talks with British internet service providers to incorporate their credibility scoring system into consumer internet packages.
 Under the plans, a user would see a warning message before visiting a misleading site without needing to have the NewsGuard extension installed.
 Users would also have the ability to disable the feature.

 In January 2020, NewsGuard began notifying users that it would become a paid, member-supported browser extension in early 2020, while remaining free for libraries and schools.
 Early adopters received a 33% discount on the price, paying $1.95/month (USD) or £1.95/month (UK).
-They plan to roll out new premium features, including a reliability score, and offer new mobile apps for Android and iOS.

 NewsGuard launched in Australia and New Zealand in March 2023.
+As of 2025, they offer reliability scores of news sources on web, social media, and mobile platforms.

-Company structure
+Company structure and business model

 NewsGuard is based in New York City.
 It raised $6 million in 2018.
 Investors include the Knight Foundation, Publicis, and former Reuters executive Tom Glocer.
 Its advisors include former officials such as Tom Ridge (former Secretary of Homeland Security), Richard Stengel (former Under Secretary of State for Public Diplomacy and Public Affairs), Michael Hayden (former Director of the CIA), Anders Fogh Rasmussen (former Secretary General of NATO), and Wikipedia founder Jimmy Wales.
+For revenue, NewsGuard Technologies licenses their ratings.
+Clients include technology companies and the advertising industry, who view the ratings as a way to protect clients against advertising on sites that could harm their brand.
+In January 2022, the company said it was profitable, having doubled its revenue over the previous year.